-The major public school system in the City is the Broken Arrow School District (Tulsa County Independent School District No. 3) with an enrollment in January 2017 of 19,062 students.
-The school system is comprised of fourteen elementary schools, five middle schools, a freshman academy and a senior high school.
+The major public school system in the City is the Broken Arrow School District (Tulsa County Independent School District No. 3) with an enrollment in January 2018 of 19,081 students.
+The school system is comprised of four (4) early childhood centers (Pre-K), fifteen (15) elementary schools (grades K-5), five (5) middle schools (grades 6-8), one freshman academy (ninth grade), one high school (grades 10-12), one options academy (BA Academy, BA Virtual School and Mentoring Health Program).
 A portion of the City also overlies the Union Public School District that has approximately 16,000 students and Bixby Public School District that has approximately 5,000 students.
 Higher educational opportunities are available nearby in the City of Tulsa, including the University of Tulsa, Tulsa Community College, Oral Roberts University as well as branches of other Oklahoma colleges and universities.
 In August 2001, Northeastern State University opened its City of Broken Arrow Campus.

-Medical facilities available to the community include the Saint John's at Broken Arrow.
-The facility is affiliated with Saint John's Hospital in Tulsa, a major regional medical facility in eastern Oklahoma.
+Medical facilities available to the community include the Saint John at Broken Arrow.
+The facility is affiliated with Saint John Hospital in Tulsa, a major regional medical facility in eastern Oklahoma.

-The major area employers for the City of Broken Arrow are presented below.
+The major area employers for the City are presented below.